 According to Helina Emeru, she has a special interest in how the R&E networks in the Nordics collaborate.
 Taking this experience back to her home country, Helina Emeru hopes to find new ways to work together, not only with the local universities, but also with vendors involved in developing EthERnet.

 Currently EthERnet is serving 36 universities and preparing to expand the network to more institutions, among them medical schools.
 Among other things, work is in progress to deploy eduroam.
-Also Helina Emeru and her colleagues are working on an educational private cloud providing email service, e-learning tolls etc. to the university community.
+Also Helina Emeru and her colleagues are working on an educational private cloud providing email service, e-learning tools etc. to the university community.